shafaq-aslam/pandas-lab/README.md

 ## 📂 Folder Structure

-> 💡 Each notebook inside the `Pandas` folder explores a unique concept of Pandas — from fundamental data structures to real-world data analysis.
+> 💡 Each folder inside the `Pandas` directory explores a specific concept of Pandas — from Series and DataFrames to advanced topics like GroupBy, Merging, and Time Handling.

 <pre>
 pandas-lab/